Skip to main content Skip to footer

 Evaluation of residual stresses (RS) by X-ray diffraction can lead to wrong or misleading results if the measurement process and the measured data are not critically assessed.
 Although standards like EN 15305 explain what needs to be taken into consideration when doing RS measurements, there are still subtle things that can go wrong.
 In this presentation some of the not so obvious root causes for unsuccessful measurement results are gone through and means of detecting and avoiding them are discussed.

-Jörg Behler, , Sentenso GmbH
+Jörg Behler, Sentenso GmbH

 This presentation will explore the limitations of existing equations for residual stress determination, which are typically applicable only to flat surface geometries.
-Samples need to be almost flat, because the laboratory equipment to measure residual stress does not track the location of the peaks gathered for stress determination, but assumes a uniform flat surface for stress determination.
+Samples need to be almost flat, because the laboratory equipment to measure residual stress does not track the location of the peaks gathered for stress determination but assumes a uniform flat surface for stress determination.
 The has also implications for certain kinds of waviness like turning marks.
 While these limitations are mostly known, what is the subject of debates is the question what can be considered a flat surface for a given measurement spot?
 The focus will be on the practical implications for everyday measurements and best practices for using cos-alpha devices.
 Insights will be drawn from relevant literature, established standards and findings from an ongoing Round Robin test that investigates this issue.

-The Measurement of Residual Stress by laboratory Based X-Ray Diffraction Methods
+The Measurement of Residual Stress by Laboratory Based X-Ray Diffraction Methods

 Judith Shackleton, BSSM

-Two sets of samples were kindly donated.
+At the last meeting it was agreed to set up a new Round Robin test for the measurement of residual stress using laboratory-based X-ray diffraction methods.Two sets of samples were kindly donated.
 There are four, small shot peened titanium samples and four larger pieces of machined, ferritic steel.
 None of these sample are easy to measure.
 The samples have now been distributed around the UK.
 The X-ray tube anode and the reflection, {hkl} to measured was specified in the work sheets for consistency.
 Several sets of results have now been submitted.
+It's not proposed to discuss the absolute values of the results as the samples have still to be sent overseas though the relative values will be compared.

 Depth Profiling of Curved Samples – Measurement and Data Analysis

-Tony Fry, National Physical Laboratory, Teddington, UK
+Tony Fry, M.J.
+Lodeiro and R. Williams, National Physical Laboratory, Teddington, UK

 Cookie Notice